Welcome to the UCLA Hispanic-Serving Institution

 Key Recommendations

-Improve Latinx access to graduate and professional programs, extend opportunities for engagement in research, and ensure mentorship support.
+Address barriers to accessing graduate and professional programs, extend opportunities for engagement in research, and ensure mentorship support.

 Engage Campus Units